 Operating System(OS) is what we need to work on our electronic devices.
 As you are reading this on your electronic device, you are utilizing the benefits of OS.
 Many of us have used many popular OS’s such as Windows, Apples OS, but here we will discuss the LINUX.

 Linux is an operating system, it is just like Windows and Mac OS X. Operating system is software that leverages hardware of the devices such as the laptop, desktop or tabs to the most.
 In a simple way, we can say the operating system is a bridge between the software and the hardware.
 Without OS, it is not possible to run or execute software or program.

 Components of Linux

-In the above section, we have studied about the introduction to Linux, so now we are going to learn the components of Linux.
-As Linux architecture primarily has these components: Hardware, Kernel, Shell and Utilities
+In the above section, we have studied the introduction to Linux, so now we are going to learn the components of Linux.
+As Linux architecture primarily has these components: Hardware, Kernel, Shell, and Utilities

 - Hardware: Peripheral devices such as RAM, HDD, CPU together constitute the Hardware layer for the LINUX operating system.

 - Kernel: The Core part of the Linux OS is called Kernel; it is responsible for many activities of the LINUX operating system.
 It interacts directly with hardware, which provides low-level services like providing hardware details to the system.
 We have two types of kernels – Monolithic Kernel and MicroKernel.

 - Shell: The shell is an interface between the user and the kernel; it hides the complexity of functions of the kernel from the user.
 It accepts commands from the user and performs the action.